v4resk/red-book/redteam/delivery/passwd.md

 Crunch also lets us specify a character set using the -t option to combine words of our choice.
 Here are some of the other options that could be used to help create different combinations of your choice:

-[@] - lower case alpha characters
+@ - lower case alpha characters

-[,] - upper case alpha characters
+, - upper case alpha characters

-[%] - numeric characters
+% - numeric characters

-[^] - special characters including space
+^ - special characters including space

 ```bash
 #min=6 max=6 option=pass[0-9][0-9] outfile=stdin
 crunch 6 6 -t pass%%
 ```
+{% endtab %}

+{% tab title="CUPP - OSINT" %}
-### CUPP - Common User Passwords Profiler (OSINT)

-[CUPP](https://github.com/Mebus/cupp) is an automatic and interactive tool written in Python for creating custom wordlists.
+[CUPP - Common User Passwords Profiler](https://github.com/Mebus/cupp) is an automatic and interactive tool written in Python for creating custom wordlists.
 For instance, if you know some details about a specific target, such as their birthdate, pet name, company name, etc., this could be a helpful tool to generate passwords based on this known information.

 ```bash
 #Interactive mod